 Now, imagine talking to your doctor about your high blood pressure, who then connects you to a behavioral health specialist in the building and shares his concerns about your health with you and the specialist.
 Then imagine that you work together to identify issues in your life that can be contributing to your high blood pressure, such as financial stress and anxiety.
 Again, working as a team, the specialist connects you with the in-house community navigator, an individual that actively supports you in obtaining assistance through community resources that can help you relieve some of your key financial stressors like paying utility bills and child care.
 This is the integration of services making the whole you well, from treating you to helping you reduce challenges that stand in the way of your health and wellness.
 That’s the type of community health we envision.

 Want to Learn More?

-More information about Whole Person Integrated Care is available in the white paper, “Whole Person Integrated Care Model: Advancing the Quadruple Aim and Community Wellness”.
+Learn more about the foundation of Whole Person Integrated Care in the white paper, “Whole Person Integrated Care Model: Advancing the Quadruple Aim and Community Wellness”.